Mastering the Average Rank Formula in Excel: A thorough look

 1. Handling Empty Cells:

 Empty cells in your ranking range can significantly affect your results.
-Excel treats empty cells as 0, leading to incorrect rankings.
-To avoid this, you should either pre-process your data to remove or replace empty cells, or use more sophisticated array formulas which can handle these situations more robustly.
+In real terms, to avoid this, you should either pre-process your data to remove or replace empty cells, or use more sophisticated array formulas which can handle these situations more robustly.
+In real terms, excel treats empty cells as 0, leading to incorrect rankings.
 Consider error handling within your formulas to account for the possibility of empty cells in the reference range.

 2. Using Named Ranges: